ssurucu/SWE544_2015Fall_Project2/README.md

 14) Commit:413bd9e 12/01/2016 - Cinko validation is added, user is banned after 3 invalid cinko requests

-15) Commit:        12/01/2016 - Game winning condition and announcement has been added.
+15) Commit:15d4be8 12/01/2016 - Game winning condition and announcement has been added.
 Players can see each other's cinko status dynamically

+16) Commit:        12/01/2016 - Username will be used for login function, and the winner will be announced by username.
+Also users can see each others username and cinko statusses.